android/graphics-samples/TextureViewtoSurfaceView/README.md

 Introduction
 ------------

 SurfaceView has been around since the beginning of Android (API 1).
-SurfaceView is more optimized and gives the ability to display 10-Bit HDR content on supported devices.
-Other benefits include:
+Some of the benefits off SurfaceView over TextureView include:

 * Better power efficiency
 * 10-Bit HDR Support (dependent on support from the display on the device)